Shoebill, Gorilla and Chimps in 1 Week!

 We are tracking down Albertine Rift endemics one by one, also visiting the trails around Mubwindi swamps.

-Special effort will be made to try to see Gray-chested Babbler (Ill
+Special effort will be made to try to see Gray-chested Babbler (Illadopsis or Kakamega) – a rare member of the Dapplethroat family Modulatricidae.

 Stay at Ichumbi Gorilla Lodge.

 Today we head further north to Kibale National Park.
-Packed lunch will be arranged in advance to enjoy later as we travel.
+A packed lunch will be arranged in advance to enjoy later as we travel.

-A predawn start is usually necessary to have a go at the illusive Green-breasted Pitta.
+A predawn start is usually necessary to have a go at the elusive Green-breasted Pitta.

 Then we are taken to the visitor center for briefing and chimp tracking.
 The activity may last from a few hours to several hours.
 Kibale forest is home to 13 primates of Uganda.

 Birding in the afternoon along the main road may be productive.
 Depending on the weather predictions, birding Bigodi wetland is also productive with riverine forest birds.
-Kibale National Park is a good site for a number of birds that are hard to find elsewhere including Speckle-breasted Woodpecker, Cabanis’s Greenbul and Joyful Greenbul as well as White-spotted Flufftail, Dusky and Olive Long tailed Cuckoo, Lesser Honeyguide, Blue-shouldered Robin Chat, White-chinned Prinia, Grey Apalis, Olive-green Camaroptera and White-collared Oliveback.
+Kibale National Park is a good site for several birds that are hard to find elsewhere including Speckle-breasted Woodpecker, Cabanis’s Greenbul and Joyful Greenbul as well as White-spotted Flufftail, Dusky and Olive Long-tailed Cuckoo, Lesser Honeyguide, Blue-shouldered Robin-Chat, White-chinned Prinia, Grey Apalis, Olive-green Camaroptera and White-collared Oliveback.

-After an early breakfast, we shall start our long journey with selective stops for birding en route to Entebbe for an evening flight international flight.5
+After an early breakfast, we shall start our long journey with selective stops for birding en route to Entebbe for an evening international flight.

 Post-tour